FERPA for Faculty & Staff

 In our current educational environment where the use of technologies is widespread, it is important that we continue to work in accordance with FERPA regulations to the fullest extent.
 With new technologies, however, additional issues arise about secure transmission of confidential information.

-- Faxed requests for transcripts, including the student's signature (where available), or a scanned document attached to an e-mail message authorizing release of a transcript, are acceptable methods of providing the written permission required to release such information.
+- Faxed requests for transcripts, including the student's signature (where available), or a scanned document attached to an e-mail message authorizing release of a transcript, are not acceptable methods of providing the written permission required to release such information.

 - Faculty or staff utilizing e-mail correspondence with more than one student are responsible for restricting access to a student's e-mail address if the student has requested non-disclosure of directory information.
 An example of when this might be of concern to administrators is when mass mailings are sent to students by e-mail, and students have access to other recipient's addresses.
+Requests for non-disclosure will appear on that student's Degreeworks record for your information.

 - Passwords allowing access to non-directory student information are not to be shared and must be protected from unauthorized disclosure.